-The following is a chart with the 20-year historical annual returns of the PERF for each fiscal year ending on June 30 as reported by the Investment Office.
+The following is a chart with 20 years of historical annual returns of the PERF for each fiscal year ending on June 30 as reported by the Investment Office.
 Investment returns reported are net of investment expenses but without reduction for administrative expenses.
 The assumed rate of return, however, is net of both investment and administrative expenses.
-Also, the Investment Office uses a three-month lag on private equity and real assets for investment performance reporting purposes.
-This can lead to a timing difference in the returns below and those used for financial reporting purposes.
+Also, the Investment Office uses lagged private asset valuations for investment performance reporting purposes.
+This can lead to a timing difference in private asset influence on performance in the returns below and those used for financial reporting purposes.
 The investment gain or loss calculation in this report relies on final assets that have been audited and are appropriate for financial reporting.
 Because of these differences, the effective investment return for funding purposes in a single year can be higher or lower than the return reported by the Investment Office shown here.

-History of Investment Returns (2004 - 2023)
+History of Investment Returns (2005 through 2024)

-As reported by the Investment Office with a 3-month lag on private equity and real assets and without any reduction for administrative expenses.
+\ As reported by the Investment Office with lagged private valuations and without any reduction for administrative expenses.

-The table below shows annualized investment returns of the PERF for various time periods ending on June 30, 2023.
-Figures reported are net of investment expenses but without reduction for administrative expenses.
+The table below shows annualized investment returns of the PERF for various time periods ending on June 30, 2024.
 These returns are the annual rates that if compounded over the indicated number of years would equate to the actual time-weighted investment performance of the PERF.
-It should be recognized that in any given year the rate of return is volatile.
-The portfolio has an expected volatility of 12.0% per year based on the most recent Asset Liability Management study.
-The realized volatility is a measure of the risk of the portfolio expressed as the standard deviation of the fund's total monthly return distribution, expressed as an annual percentage.
-Due to their volatile nature, when looking at investment returns, it is more instructive to look at returns over longer time horizons.
+It should be recognized that the annual rate of return is volatile, as the chart above illustrates, so when looking at investment returns, it is informative to look at average returns over longer time horizons.